ylw-PotatoTornado/dev-takehome-spr25/FRONTEND.md

 ## Above and Beyond

 7. Enable the front-end for batch edits and deletes of data.
-Do not worry about linking this to the back-end.
+Do not worry about linking this to the back-end unless you have done the back-end Above and Beyond also.